winnipeg-matters/winnipegmatters.org/index.md

 layout: default
 ---

-Winnipeg Matters brings actionable, demonstrable solutions to Wininpeg and Manitoba's problems.
+Winnipeg Matters brings actionable, demonstratable solutions to Wininpeg and Manitoba's problems.
 Expert driven opinions is the goal of most [projects](/projects) that Winnipeg Matters works on.

 # What we do